30% OFF Tempcover fee in our app

 Just because your car is broken or damaged, it doesn’t mean you can’t sell it.
 You have several options and depending on which one you choose; you could still get a good price for the vehicle.

-Before you sell the vehicle, you might want to consider whether the damage could be repaired.
-If it’s cost-effective to do this and you’ll make more money from the sale than it would cost to do the work, then this might be worthwhile.
-However, if you’d rather just sell the car, or the damage is too great or too expensive for you to have fixed, then you’ll need to look at buyers who will accept broken vehicles.
-The first step is to look at the level of damage – could a dealership (or a private buyer) conceivably repair the vehicle, or is it a write-off i.e. beyond or too expensive to repair?
+If you’d rather just sell the car, or the damage is too great or too expensive for you to get fixed, then you’ll need to look at buyers who will accept broken vehicles.
+The first step is to look at the level of damage and confirm if a dealership (or private buyer) could conceivably repair the vehicle, or if it is a write-off i.e. beyond or too expensive to repair?

 Thankfully, to prevent any confusion around this, the Association of British Insurers (ABI) has come up with four distinct categories of car damage: